 Batten and her husband, Dave, have a son who attends Ravenscroft.

-Kelly Powell Gould ’90 served as the 2014-2015 Co-President of the Ravenscroft Parents’ Association.
-In addition to her active role in the PA, Kelly served as a member of the Alumni Council from 2010-2014 and is a current member of the Ravens Council.
+Kelly Powell Gould ’90 served as the 2014-2015 co-president of the Ravenscroft Parents’ Association.
+In addition to her active role in the PA, Kelly served as a member of the Alumni Council from 2010-2014.
 Kelly received her B.S. in Business Administration from the University of North Carolina at Chapel Hill and has 15 years of marketing, accounting, and property management experience in the real estate development industry.

 Kelly and is married to fellow Ravenscroft graduate, Stephen ’91.
 They have two children currently enrolled at Ravenscroft.

 John and his wife, Judy, have a daughter who attended Ravenscroft since kindergarten and graduated in 2019.

 Laura is a 1992 graduate of Ravenscroft and received her undergraduate degree in 1996 from Emory University.
 She graduated from Emory School of Medicine in 2000 and was a resident at Duke University in Internal Medicine and Pediatrics.
-In 2006, she completed her master’s degree in Public Health at the State University of New York at Albany and completed the New York State Preventive Medicine Residency.
-She received her MBA from North Carolina State University in May, 2016.
+In 2006, Laura completed her master’s degree in Public Health at the State University of New York at Albany and completed the New York State Preventive Medicine Residency.
+She received her MBA from North Carolina State University.

 Laura is married to Dr. Carmin Kalorin, a urologist at WakeMed, and has three children who currently attend Ravenscroft.

-Most recently, and for six years, Dr. Keim was employed as President, CEO and Board Director of venture-backed Vela Pharmaceuticals Inc., a “re-purposing” specialty pharma opportunity and whose assets were consolidated with Pharmos, Inc.; Dr. Keim led the Vela team to raise $85MM in venture capital investment.
+Most recently, and for six years, Dr. Keim was employed as president, CEO and board director of venture-backed Vela Pharmaceuticals Inc., a “re-purposing” specialty pharma opportunity, whose assets were consolidated with Pharmos, Inc.; Dr. Keim led the Vela team to raise $85MM in venture capital investment.

-Dr. Keim serves as Director of Clinilabs, Inc. He is a previous board director of the American Society of Experimental NeuroTherapeutics (ASENT), NeuroMedix, Inc., the Pennsylvania BioTech Center of Bucks County, Affiliated Research Corporation (San Diego), Princeton BioMedical Corp, and K.L.Keim Consultancy Group, LLC.
-He served on the Advisory Board to the Dean of Sciences of New York University.
-Kevin received his doctoral degree from New York University and his Masters of Science degree from Fairleigh Dickinson University.
-His undergraduate work was done at Delaware Valley College (Doylestown, PA) where he currently serves as a Trustee of the Board and the Chair of the Academic Affairs Committee.
+Dr. Keim serves as director of Clinilabs, Inc. He is a previous board director of the American Society of Experimental NeuroTherapeutics (ASENT), NeuroMedix, Inc., the Pennsylvania BioTech Center of Bucks County, Affiliated Research Corporation (San Diego), Princeton BioMedical Corp, and K.L.Keim Consultancy Group, LLC.
+He served on the advisory board to the dean of sciences of New York University.
+Kevin received his doctoral degree from New York University and his Master of Science degree from Fairleigh Dickinson University.
+His undergraduate work was done at Delaware Valley College (Doylestown, PA) where he currently serves as a trustee of the board and the chair of the Academic Affairs Committee.
 Dr. Keim is a member of a variety of professional societies and has a distinguished record of peer-review publications.

 Kevin is a grandparent to two current Ravenscroft students.

-Donna Preiss is the Founder and Chief Executive Officer of The Preiss Company.
-Since 1987, The Preiss Company has specialized in the development, acquisition, and management of off-campus student housing.
+Donna Preiss is the founder and chief executive officer of The Preiss Company.
+Since 1987, The Preiss Company has specialized in the development, acquisition and management of off-campus student housing.
 The leader in the development of new technologies, tools, and strategies for the student housing industry, The Preiss Company is currently the third-largest privately owned student housing provider in the country.
 Donna received a bachelor's degree from the University of North Carolina at Chapel Hill and a master's from the University of Maryland at College Park.
 She and her husband, Kirk, are current grandparents of four Ravenscroft students.

-Kristin Replogle was a senior Speech-Language Pathologist at Massachusetts General Hospital specializing in traumatic brain injury.
+Kristin Replogle was a senior speech-language pathologist at Massachusetts General Hospital, specializing in traumatic brain injury.
 Since retiring from Mass General, she has focused her time and energy on philanthropy and advocacy.
-As President of the Replogle Family Foundation, she spends her time and voice volunteering and serving as a member of several national and community boards focused on health, education and the arts.
-Kristin was appointed by President Obama to serve the board of Kennedy Center for the Arts in Washington, DC.
+As president of the Replogle Family Foundation, she spends her time and voice volunteering and serving as a member of several national and community boards focused on health, education and the arts.
+Kristin was appointed by President Obama to serve on the board of Kennedy Center for the Arts in Washington, D.C.
 She currently serves as a trustee to North Carolina Museum of Art.
 She also serves on North Carolina State University’s Institute for Nonprofits advisory board, an initiative that seeks to strengthen nonprofit organizations in North Carolina.

 Prior to joining Fidelity Charitable, Nelle worked at SAS, the market leader in analytic software.
-She held a variety of positions within Marketing ultimately culminating into leading the Product Marketing Division.
-Before coming to SAS, Nelle was Senior Vice President at First Union Corp. (now Wells Fargo), which she joined in 1987.
+She held a variety of positions within marketing, culminating with leading the Product Marketing division.
+Before coming to SAS, Nelle was senior vice president at First Union Corp. (now Wells Fargo), which she joined in 1987.
 During her tenure, she served in various management roles, including driving retail banking marketing strategies.

 Nelle holds an MBA from Duke University’s Fuqua School of Business and a bachelor’s degree in mathematics from Wake Forest University.
-She is on the Board of Methodist Home for Children and is a middle and lower school Sunday School teacher.
+She is on the board of Methodist Home for Children and is a middle and lower school Sunday School teacher.
 She and her husband currently have two children enrolled at Ravenscroft.

 Pete spent the bulk of his career raising capital and advising community banks as a partner at Trident Financial Corp./KeyCorp, a leading boutique investment bank focused on the financial services industry.
-Pete is an active investor in community banks and has advised a number of companies including CrownBridge Group, Training Folks and a number of startup companies.
+Pete is an active investor in community banks and has advised companies including CrownBridge Group, Training Folks and a number of startup companies.